 Do you love watching the sky for Aurora Borealis?
-Check out the University of Alberta’s Aurora Watch so you’ll always know when to look out for the Northern Lights in the sky overhead.
+Check out the University of Alberta’s Aurora Watch so you’ll always know when to look out for the Northern Lights.

 Christmas in the Square Light Up

-Want something to do on a hot summer day?
+Want something to do on a hot summer's day?
 Visit Churchill Square and make a refreshing splash in the giant fountain.
-Take some time to dry off by playing a giant game of chess or perhaps show off your ping pong skills.
-Churchill Square is also host to a variety of festivals throughout the year!
+Dry off and play a giant game of chess or perhaps show off your ping pong skills.
+Churchill Square is host to a variety of festivals throughout the year!

 Cross Country Skiing

 Edmonton is full of cross-country ski trails!
 Head out to places like Kinsmen Park or look up the full list on the City of Edmonton's webpage.
 Haven't been cross-country skiing before?
-Sign up for one of the many lessons that are available.
+Sign up for one of the many lessons.